This article focuses on importing your inventory levels from WooCommerce to Katana during the initial connection.

 "In stock" in Katana = Stock quantity in WooCommerce + Stock existing on open Sales Orders

 In WooCommerce, the Stock quantity for a product displays the inventory available for sales.
-Therefore, Stock in WooCommerce is decreased immediately when a Sales Order is created, not when the Sales Order is completed.
+Therefore, Stock in WooCommerce is decreased immediately when a SO is created, not when the SO is completed.

 - The Stock quantity for "Product A" shows 7 pcs in WooCommerce.